MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/advanced-symsrv-use.md

 ### <span id="cache_localsymbolcache"></span><span id="CACHE_LOCALSYMBOLCACHE"></span>cache\**localsymbolcache*

-Another way to create a local cache of symbols is by using the **cache\****localsymbolcache* string in your symbol path.
+Another way to create a local cache of symbols is by using the **cache\\**<em>*localsymbolcache</em> string in your symbol path.
 This is not part of the symbol server element, but a separate element in your symbol path.
 The debugger will use the specified directory *localsymbolcache* to store any symbols loaded from any element that appears in your symbol path to the right of this string.
 This allows you to use a local cache for symbols downloaded from any location, not just those downloaded by a symbol server.

 For example, the following symbol path will not cache symbols taken from *\\\\someshare*.
 It will use c:\\mysymbols to cache symbols taken from *\\\\anothershare*, because the element beginning with *\\\\anothershare* appears to the right of the **cache\*c:\\mysymbols** element.
 It will also use c:\\mysymbols to cache symbols taken from the Microsoft public symbol store, because of the usual syntax used by the symbol server (**srv** with two or more asterisks).
 Moreover, if you subsequently use the [**.sympath+**](-sympath--set-symbol-path-.md) command to add additional locations to this path, these new elements will also be cached, since they will be appended to the right side of the path.